 What is Vibe Coding and Why It Changes Everything

-They open ChatGPT or some free tier model, paste in “build me a website”, get back 40 lines of broken React, and call themselves developers.
+There’s a version of “vibe coding” that doesn’t work.
+Open ChatGPT or some free tier model, paste in “build me a website”, get back 40 lines of broken React.
 That’s not vibe coding.
 That’s asking a drunk stranger for directions and following them off a cliff.

 And evaluation.
-This is where everyone fucks up.
+This is the part that breaks most vibe coding attempts.
 You have to be able to look at what the model produces and know if it’s good.
 Not line by line.
 Not reading every function.
 But understanding the structure.
 Knowing if the approach is sound.
 Catching when it’s taken a shortcut that’ll bite you later.
-If you can’t evaluate the output you’re not vibe coding.
-You’re gambling.
+Evaluating the output is what separates vibe coding from guessing.

 This isn’t about replacing programmers.
-A senior developer using Claude Code is genuinely terrifying.
-I built an entire business agent operating system using vibe coding.
-They’re doing in an afternoon what used to take a team a week.
+A senior developer using Claude Code ships in an afternoon what used to take a team a week.
+The business agent operating system was built entirely through vibe coding.
 One person with a strong model and clear intent can out-build a small agency.
-That’s the real shift.
-Not “anyone can code now”.
-It’s that the people who understand what good software looks like can now produce ten times more of it.
+The real shift is that people who understand what good software looks like can now produce ten times more of it.

 Is vibe coding the same as using ChatGPT to write code?